drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 .. option:: OBS_TYPE

 	A dictionary linking a label for observations with the observer type, so that CHEEREIO knows how to interpret observation files.
 One entry is required for each entry in ``OBSERVED_SPECIES``, with every key from ``OBSERVED_SPECIES`` represented here.
 Valid values include "OMI" and "TROPOMI", or any other observation operator type added to CHEEREIO by you or by other users.
 Instructions on how to add an observation operator to CHEEREIO such that it can be switched on from ``OBS_TYPE`` in the configuration file are given in the :ref:`New observation:` page.

+.. option:: ASSIMILATE_OBS

+	A dictionary linking a label for observations (key) with a switch ("True" or "False") indicating whether or not those observations will be used in the LETKF calculation (value).
+If observations are not used in the LETKF (i.e. set to "False"), then CHEEREIO will use the observations only for making postprocessing plots and calculations; the user can treat these observations as an external data source for validation.

 .. option:: TROPOMI_dirs